1952 Summer Olympics: Basketball

-Field Hockey
+Field hockey

 Field hockey was included in the Helsinki Olympic Games in the range of sports on the condition that a maximum of 12 teams register for the Games.
 In the end, 16 teams applied for the competition, from which the International Field Hockey Federation selected 12 countries to participate in the competition venue.
-Eventually, four countries dropped out of the Games, so anyone was able to take part in the Olympic tournament.
+Eventually, four countries dropped out of the Games, so the remaining 12 teams that had applied for the competition were able to take part in the Olympic tournament.

 The tournament started with two rounds before the Games opened, and the final match was held on July 24.
-India and Netherlands met in the Velodrome final with India winning its fifth consecutive gold under captaincy of Kunwar Digvijay Singh with a score of 6–1.
+India and Netherlands met in the Velodrome final, with India winning its fifth consecutive gold under captaincy of Kunwar Digvijay Singh with a score of 6–1.

 Canoeing

 Canoeing competitions were held Taivallahti 27–28 July.
 There were a total of 159 participants in eight men's and women's only races, coming from 21 countries.

 Canoeing was a celebration in Finland, as four of the nine sports went to the host country.
 In addition, the Finns took one silver and a bronze.
 The double gold medalists were Kurt Wires and Yrjö Hietanen who won the kayak duo's 1,000 and 10,000 meters.
 In the only women's sport, the 500-meter kayak unit, gold was taken by Sylvi Saimo, who was the first Finnish female gold medalist in the summer competitions.
 The second most successful country in kayaking was Sweden, which won one gold and three silver.